Law of the People's Republic of China on the Protection of Minors

 Article 19: Before making decisions concerning the rights and interests of minors, minors' parents or other guardians shall, on the basis of the minors’ age and intellectual development, hear their opinions and fully consider their true wishes.

-Article 20: Where minors' parents or other guardians discover or suspect that minors' physical and psychological health have been violated or that their other lawful rights and interests have been encroached upon, they shall promptly about the situation; and where the circumstances are serious, they shall immediately report it to the public security departments, civil affairs department, education department, and so forth.
+Article 20: Where minors' parents or other guardians discover or suspect that minors' physical and psychological health have been violated or that their other lawful rights and interests have been encroached upon, they shall promptly learn about the situation; and where the circumstances are serious, they shall immediately report it to the public security departments, civil affairs department, education department, and so forth.

 Article 21: Minors' parents or other guardians must not cause minors under the age of 18 who require special care due to physical or psychological reasons, to be in a situation where no-one is caring for them or put them in the care of someone who lacks or has a limited capacity for civil capacity or has a serious illness or is otherwise unsuited to give care in their place.